 Motivation is KEY.

 Couples counseling can be hard work.
 The benefits come when everybody, including the therapist, invests time and energy in working through issues and discovering solutions.
 Every relationship has highs and lows, and conflict is a natural component.
-When couples avoid conflict as a method for keeping the marriage in tact it backfires.
+When couples avoid conflict as a method for keeping the marriage intact it backfires.
 The avoidance leads to keeping in negative thoughts and feelings which in turn doesn’t allow your partner the opportunity to change their behavior.
 The secret isn’t to avoid conflict but rather to choose the battles wisely.

 If you are wondering “does marriage counseling work?”, the answer may depend on whether your partner is a willing and proactive participant in the therapy.
 If your partner refuses to attend, you may be able to change the dynamic of your relationship just by going to individual therapy.
 However, statistics show that couples or family therapy is usually faster and more effective than individual therapy alone.
 When a couple or a family goes to therapy together, they have the opportunity to work on their group dynamic and interactions.
-It allows the therapist to see multiple perspective.
+It allows the therapist to see multiple perspectives.
 In my practice I have the greatest level of success when I see the couple together first and then each person individually and then back together for the fourth session.
 Typically, it takes about a third fewer sessions to accomplish a goal in family or couples’ therapy than it does in individual therapy.
 That translates to fewer dollars spent and a marriage that is fulfilling happening sooner!

 Therapist Fit.
 The Hidden Factor.